Neural-Systems-at-UIO/PyNutil/README.md

 Pynutil can also be used with the atlases available in the [BrainGlobe_Atlas API](https://github.com/brainglobe/brainglobe-atlasapi).

 # Installation
+## Python package
 ```
 pip install PyNutil
 ```
+## GUI
+download the executable for windows and macOS via the github releases tab

 # Usage

 PyNutil requires Python 3.8 or above.